ejyongc/School_District_Analysis/README.md

       b.
 Scores by School Size
       c.
 Score by School Type

-  In this script, we will start off by cleaning the data due to some academic dishonesty implications that compromised the data, and then proceeding with the *Disctrict Analysis*.
+  In this script, we will start off by cleaning the data due to some academic dishonesty implications that compromised the data, and then proceeding with the *District Analysis*.

 ## 2. Results
   #### 2.1 How is the *District Summary* affected?